-AlcoholEdu
+AlcoholEdu for College

-AlchoholEdu is the online module used to train pre-matriculating freshmen and transfer students on the risks of alcohol consumption and assess their knowledge base prior to coming to the institution.
-All first year and transfer students are required to take this online course before registering for spring semester classes.
+AlcoholEdu for College is an online module used to educate pre-matriculating freshmen and transfer students on the risks of alcohol consumption and assess their knowledge prior to coming to Rensselaer.
+Student Health Services oversees the administration of AlcoholEdu for College for all incoming freshmen and transfer students.